MatteoRaffaeleDeSilvestri/PySudoku/README.md

 ## Setup

 This program has been written and tested in <b><i> Python 3.8.5</i></b>.</br>
-To run this program the following modules are required:
+To run this program the following libraries are required:

 <ul>
     <li><b>Pygame</b> (version: <i>2.0.1</i>);</li>